BilalBaheer/Ramadan-Last-10-Nights/last-10-nights-giving/README.md

 3. The reminder service schedules emails for each of the last 10 nights (March 22-31, 2025)
 4. At the specified time on each night, users receive a reminder email with that night's donation details
 5. Administrators can test both email types through the DonationEmailViewer component

-Built with ❤️ to facilitate charitable giving during Ramadan's blessed nights.